KAPLANDROID/Quiz-App-Hello-Flutter/README.md

-# Simple Quiz App
+# Simple Quiz App (Hello Flutter)

-Practice project for learning Dart language Flutter framework.
-Aim of this project is understanding basics of dart and flutter.
-Difference between Stateless and Stateful widgets.
-Separating widgets into different files.
+Practice project for learning Dart language & Flutter framework.
+Aim of this project is understanding basics of dart and flutter, difference between Stateless and Stateful widgets, separating widgets into different files.

 ## For More to Getting Started